AvisoNovate/rook/docs/arg-resolvers.rst

 When a parameter of an endpoint function has metadata with the matching key, the generator is invoked.

-The generator is passed the parameter symbol, and returns the arg resolver function; this function is passed the Pedestal context and returns the argument value.
+The generator is passed the parameter symbol, and returns the argument resolver function; this function is used during request processing: it is passed the Pedestal context and returns the argument value.

-By convention, when the metadata value is `true`, the symbol is converted to a keyword.
+By convention, when the metadata value is the literal value ``true``, the symbol is converted to a keyword.

 So, if an endpoint function has a parameter ``^:request body``, the :request argument resolver will return a function equivalent to: